Anxiu0101/Semester4LectureNotes/CS335FZ-Software-Engineering-Software-Process/FinalExam/AUTUMN 2019 EXAMINATION.md

 Thunderbird -> John: send unsent emails
 Thunderbird -> Server: Checks for new emails alt new emails
-Server -> Thunderbird: downloaded and displayed
+	Server -> Thunderbird: Downloaded and displayed else no new email
+	Server -> Thunderbird: A corresponding response end
 ```

 ### Q2.2